Internet World Stats

 Nigeria

-Internet Usage and Marketing Report
+Internet Usage and Telecommunications Reports

 Nigeria - officially the Federal Republic of Nigeria - is a country in West Africa and the most populous country on the African continent.
 Nigeria shares land borders with the Republic of Benin in the west, Chad and Cameroon in the east, Niger in the north, and borders the Gulf of Guinea in the south.
 Since 1991, its capital has been the centrally-located city of Abuja; previously, the Nigerian government was headquartered in Lagos.